evoleen/time_machine2/README.md

 In order to work on all platforms seamlessly without requiring too much package-specific configuration, the following strategy is used:

 - *Flutter Native:* TZDB and date/time patterns are bundled as Flutter assets. `TimeMachine.initialize()`  requires the application's `rootBundle` as parameter to locate them and will load them using the platform's native asset loaders.
 - *Flutter Web:* TZDB and date/time patterns are bundled as Flutter assets and will be retrieved through Flutter's service worker.
 This ensures that the main Flutter binary stays small and the time to show the UI is reduced.
-The request through the service worker is an additional HTTP request during `TimeMachine.initialize()`.
-The data might be cached by the service worker so that subsequent reloads of the application may load the assets from the cache. `TimeMachine.initialize()` requires the application's `rootBundle` as parameter in order to determine the server path of the asset files.
+The requests through the service worker are additional HTTP requests during `TimeMachine.initialize()`.
+The data can be cached by the service worker so that subsequent reloads of the application may load the assets from the cache. `TimeMachine.initialize()` requires the application's `rootBundle` as parameter in order to determine the server path of the asset files.
 - *Dart only:* TZDB and date/time patterns will be compiled to code and embedded directly into the binary.
 This increases the size of the binary slightly but makes the entire package self-contained without additional configuration.

 How to use the `rootBundle` parameter: